Why We're Living Through “The Death of God” (and What That Even Means)

 Are we living through “The Death of God,” right now?

-There seems to be a lot of confusion about this.
+Let's explore.
+After all, there seems to be a lot of confusion about this.

 Example: “God is dead” doesn’t mean some Almighty Bearded Dude in the sky had a heart attack and is taking a dirt nap.

 It also isn’t saying that “atheism is true.”
 (To name just two misconceptions.)